londonrsteele/FSE_Career_Path/3 Making a Website Responsive/2 Learn Responsive Design/TsunamiCoffee/TsunamiCoffee_README.md

-# Fundamentals of CSS > Making a Website Responsive > Learn Responsive Design > Tsunami Coffee
+# Making a Website Responsive > Learn Responsive Design > Tsunami Coffee
 ## Project Description
 Use your knowledge of relative units and responsive web design to help Tsunami Coffee make their website come to life.